The Essential Hub of our Financial Planning Community.

 If a presenter isn't part performer, yet is highly sought, their content or prowess is deemed so valuable that learners are willing to suffer through lecture formats to glean the content.

-Achieving consistently higher rigor and engagement in chapter learning programming - without breaking the bank - requires a strong desire to aim for it, a basic understanding of Androgogy (how adults learn) and consistent, patient, purposeful effort.
-Having a toolkit, roadmap and support system helps tremendously.
+Achieving consistently higher rigor and engagement in chapter learning programming - without breaking the bank - requires a strong desire to aim for it, a basic understanding of Andragogy (how adults learn) and consistent, patient, purposeful effort over time.

 LearningHub+